amnoah/Host-Benchmark/ReadMe.md

 - Download the Jar executable corresponding to your server/proxy platform of choice.
 - Drag and drop the Jar into the plugins folder.
 - Restart the server.
-- Watch for console output - Minecraft Server Benchmark is entirely automated and will begin/stop on its own.
+- Watch for console output - Host Benchmark is entirely automated and will begin/stop on its own.

 # Download